Smart Meters & Dynamic Tariffs Austria 2026 Guide

 - OÖ: smartmeter.netzooe.at

-By law, you can opt-out of smart meter data transmission entirely.
-However, you then cannot use dynamic tariffs.
-Standard meters continue to work, but you miss savings potential.
+By Austrian law, you can opt-out of smart meter data transmission entirely.
+However, doing so means you cannot use dynamic tariffs.
+Standard metering continues, but you forfeit potential savings.
+Note: the opt-out deadline is October 2026.

 Step 2: Choose a Dynamic Tariff Provider